mkdocs/mkdocs/docs/user-guide/configuration.md

 However, sometimes the MkDocs site is hosted in a subdirectory of a project's site and you may want to link to other parts of the same site without including the full domain.
-In that case, you may use and appropriate relative URL.
+In that case, you may use an appropriate relative URL.

 ```yaml
 site_url: https://example.com/foo/